The Swedish Lion in Narva: The first statue 1936–1944

 The monument was hit by Soviet artillery in early summer 1944 during the battle of Narva.
 The valuable metal scraps were reused during the end of German occupation of Estonia by German defence industry.
 The only remnant of the monument is a rubble pile by E20 at the western entrance to Narva.

+The second statue 2000–

 A new monument was inaugurated by vice prime minister Lena Hjelm-Wallén on November 19, 2000 in connection with the 300 year anniversary of the battle of Narva.
 The new monument was erected as a memorial for all of those who died at the battle as well as the battle itself, and also as symbol of present-day cooperation between Estonia and Sweden.